BayesianLogic/blog/docs/content/pages/user-manual.md

 - Output
   `-o file` or `--output=file`
   Output query results in JSON format to this file.
+This is a machine-readable output format.
+For every query, the file contains a list of (value, log_probability) pairs.

 - Print detailed information during inference.
   `-v` or `--verbose`